-WiFi cameras operate on a network and can actually be used along with other devices and cameras when they are all networked together.
+Wifi surveillance cameras operate on a network and can actually be used along with other devices and cameras when they are all networked together.
 These devices are all connected through a route, which sends information back and from the devices through the internet and to your receiver.
-A big benefit of WiFi networked cameras is that you can remotely tune into your video feed even when you’re outside the network, so long as you have a device that has appropriate access.
+A big benefit of Wifi surveillance cameras is that you can remotely tune into your video feed even when you’re outside the network, so long as you have a device that has appropriate access.

 Cellular devices, on the other hand, connect to a cellular network through a cellular transmitter.
 These transmitters send the video.
 While these networks operate much the same as a WiFi network, they rely on the strength of their cellular signal to operate effectively, rather than a WiFi signal.
 If you don’t have access to a WiFi Network, this may be your best option, though you’ll also need a cellular data plan.

 Wireless security cameras are easier to install than wired systems.
 However, wireless home security cameras can be a little less secure than wired cameras if they’re not operated properly.
 Still, if yours is set up the right way, you’ll have a secure connection that can be remotely accessed in a way that wired systems cannot.

 Regardless of whether you choose a WiFi or cellular security network, wireless systems are the way to go for just about everyone with either WiFi or cellular access.

 Each year, there are over 2.2 million burglaries in the US, which means that every 15 seconds, a burglary is committed.